-The research also used secondary sources such as Women with Wings: Stories about Women Drivers, a publication about the lives of 50 women who trained as commercial taxi drivers and personal chauffeurs with Azad Foundation.
-Two journalists - Bharat Dogra and Reena Mehta - produced this publication after they conducted 50 semi-structured interviews in Hindi with trainees and drivers at the Azad Foundation in 2011.
+I also relied upon secondary sources such as a publication called Women with Wings: Stories about Women Drivers about the lives of 50 women who trained as commercial taxi drivers and personal chauffeurs with Azad Foundation.
+Two journalists - Bharat Dogra and Reena Mehta - had produced this publication.
+In order to write it, they conducted a series of 50 semi-structured interviews in Hindi with trainees and drivers at the Azad Foundation's office in New Delhi in 2011.
 Interviewees were encouraged to tell their life stories in their own words and the publication was eventually produced in Hindi and English.

 There is also a less formal participant-observation component to this research.
-I am currently working on a number of research projects in collaboration with New Delhi-based organisations and I use the Sakha cab service as often as possible.
-Extended conversations with the drivers I am assigned and my observations as we drive around New Delhi also inform this article.
+I am currently working on a number of research projects in collaboration with New Delhi-based organizations, and I use the Sakha cab service as often as possible.
+Extended conversations with the drivers I am assigned, and my observations as we drive around New Delhi, also inform this paper.
 The WOW initiative has received a lot of attention in the past four years in the mainstream media in India, North America and Europe.
-The Times of India, Indian Express, Asian Age, Guardian, Toronto Star, Globe and Mail, Business Standard, and the Seattle Globalist have written about Sakha Cabs recently.
-1 I analysed this coverage as secondary data along with other relevant scholarly and practitioner literature in gender and development.
+The Times of India, Indian Express, Asian Age, Guardian, Toronto Star, Globe and Mail, Business Standard, and the Seattle Globalist are some of the newspapers that have written about Sakha Cabs recently.
+I assembled and analyzed this coverage as secondary data along with other relevant scholarly and practitioner literature in gender and development.